Works that can be carried out through permitted development

 Works around your home

-If you own a home you may want to add a shed, garage, greenhouse or other building around it.
-These are known as 'ancillary buildings'.
+You may want to add a shed, garage, greenhouse or other building around your house.

-Do engineering work or add an installation behind your home
+Do engineering work or add an installation behind your house

-If you own a home, you may want to add or install something in the garden or grounds behind it.
+You may want to add or install something in the garden or grounds behind your house.

 This could include garden works, free-standing solar panels, a flagpole, a swimming pool or an oil tank.